SunXLei/ToyRT/README.md

 # ToyRT
 A toy raytracing practice

-Following RT in one weekend
+This is now following RT in one weekend tutorial

+The code maybe modified after finishing the tutorial